farzammadani/venv-guide/README.md

 ### Features for future:
-Once the python script runs, if there is no json file in the directory named venv-guide.json create one and populate it with default settings.
+-Once the python script runs, if there is no json file in the directory named venv-guide.json create one and populate it with default settings.

+-Creating a GUI

+-Turning the project into a library